Remember Me (2019 film)

 Remember Me is a 2019 romantic comedy film directed by Martin Rosete, and starring Bruce Dern, Caroline Silhol and Brian Cox.
 The screenplay, written by Rafa Russo, was included in Franklin Leonard's Black List.

 Initiating principal photography from August 24, 2018, in Madrid, Spain, Remember Me marks the second feature film of Martin Rosete and Atit Shah as partners.

-The film released internationally May 5, 2020 by Universal Pictures and was released in the United States in July.
+The film was released internationally on May 5, 2020, by Universal Pictures and was released in the United States in July.